 It is the Board's responsibility to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct.
-The Board is provided with regular and timely information on the overall financial performance of the University together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
+The Board is provided with regular and timely information on the overall financial performance of the University together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel related matters such as health and safety and environmental issues.

 All University Board Members are able to take independent professional advice in furtherance of their duties at the University's expense and have access to the Clerk to the Board, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
 The appointment, evaluation and removal of the Clerk are matters for the Board as a whole.
 Formal agendas, papers and reports are supplied to Board Members in a timely manner, prior to Board meetings.
-Briefings are also provided on an ad hoc basis.
+Briefings on topics of interest are also routinely provided and Continuing Professional Development opportunities, such as events run by the HE